Union, Progress and Democracy: Elections

 The party's national spokesperson, Rosa Díez, won a seat in the general election of 2008 from Madrid Province with 3.74 percent of the vote.
 Other prominent candidates were writer Álvaro Pombo (for the Senate) and Carlos Martínez Gorriarán, both of whom failed to win seats.

 In 2009, the party gained representation in the European Parliamentary election and the Basque Regional Elections.
 Their MEP, Francisco Sosa Wagner, sat in the non-aligned group in the European parliament.
 In the Basque elections, Gorka Maneiro was elected to represent Álava.

 In 2011, Luis de Velasco Rami and seven other UPyD members were elected to the Madrid Assembly, with UPyD becoming the fourth-largest party.
 In the 2011 local elections, the party won seats in Madrid, Burgos, Ávila, Granada, Alicante and Murcia.
 UPyD received the fourth-largest number of votes in the 2011 general election: 1,143,225, or 4.70%.
 Of the five seats won, four (held by Rosa Díez, Carlos Martínez Gorriarán, Álvaro Anchuelo and Irene Lozano) were in Madrid; actor Toni Cantó was elected in Valencia Province.

 In the 2014 European Parliament Elections, Francisco Sosa Wagner was re-elected, and UPyD won three extra seats (for Maite Pagazaurtundúa, Fernando Maura and Beatriz Becerra), consolidating their support nationwide.
 The party's MEPs joined the Alliance of Liberals and Democrats for Europe (ALDE) Group.

 Decay and dissolution

-In the 2015 general election, UPyD suffered a decline in its vote power by losing all of its seats, while the liberal Citizens party raised as an alternative.
+In the 2015 general election, UPyD suffered a decline in its vote power by losing all of its seats, while the liberal Citizens party emerged as an alternative.
 By the 2016 general election, the party's popularity dropped to just 0.2% of the national vote.

 The party took part in the 2019 European Parliament elections in the party list of Citizens, achieving a single MEP.

 On 18 November 2020, the party's dissolution and its erasure from the registry of political parties was ordered, as it did not have the financial solvency to pay off the debt contracted with a former worker.
 The party announced that it would appeal the sentence, but on 6 December 2020 the party announced that it would no longer appeal it, thus formally extinguishing UPyD.